-In the Czech Republic (CR), there are many projects that link various networks, governmental and non-governmental organisations, and institutions dealing with cultural heritage and individual cultural projects.
+In the CR, there are many projects that link various networks, governmental and non-governmental organisations, and institutions dealing with cultural heritage and individual cultural projects.
 Useful contacts abroad were established long before the CR joined the EU.
 Many organisations in the CR have been members of European and international networks since the 1990s.
 Cooperation continued also within the frame of the international UNESCO NGOs, such as ITI, ASITEJ, UNIMA, SIBMAS, AITA/IATA and others (see also chapter 7.2.4).

-Direct cultural cooperation is supported by the grant programmes of the MC for cultural cooperation abroad but also by direct support from grant programmes for theatre, dance, music, the visual arts, architecture, and literature.
+Direct cultural cooperation is supported by grant programmes of the MC for cultural cooperation abroad but also by direct support from grant programmes for theatre, dance, music, the visual arts, architecture, and literature.
 Individual towns also provide grants; the majority of finances being provided by the capital city of Prague under its grant procedure.
-Visits of foreign artists to the Czech Republic are also supported by foreign cultural institutes and foreign representative bodies in the CR, such as the Czech-German Fund of the Future.
+Visits of foreign artists to the CR are also supported by foreign cultural institutes and foreign representative bodies in the CR, such as the Czech-German Fund of the Future.
 The majority of such events combine financing from several sources.
 Financing from private sources is not very substantial outside the fields of classical music and film.

 Comments are closed.